Involuntary commitment: Deinstitutionalization

-Wrongful involuntary commitment
+Wrongful commitment

 There are instances in which mental health professionals have wrongfully deemed individuals to have been displaying the symptoms of a mental disorder, and committed the individual for treatment in a psychiatric hospital upon such grounds.
 Claims of wrongful commitment are a common theme in the anti-psychiatry movement.

 In 1860, the case of Elizabeth Packard, who was wrongfully committed that year and filed a lawsuit and won thereafter, highlighted the issue of wrongful involuntary commitment.
 In 1887, investigative journalist Nellie Bly went undercover at an asylum in New York City to expose the terrible conditions that mental patients at the time had to deal with.
 She published her findings and experiences as articles in New York World, and later made the articles into one book called Ten Days in a Mad-House.

 In the first half of the twentieth century there were a few high-profile cases of wrongful commitment based on racism or punishment for political dissenters.
 In the former Soviet Union, psychiatric hospitals were used as prisons to isolate political prisoners from the rest of society.
 British playwright Tom Stoppard wrote Every Good Boy Deserves Favour about the relationship between a patient and his doctor in one of these hospitals.
 Stoppard was inspired by a meeting with a Russian exile.
 In 1927, after the execution of Sacco and Vanzetti in the United States, demonstrator Aurora D'Angelo was sent to a mental health facility for psychiatric evaluation after she participated in a rally in support of the anarchists.